marioogr/test-scraping/README.md

 Run: `python main.py`

-Dependiendo de la velocidad de su coneccion a internet, puedes usar el argumento --iw, increasing this value, the browser will wait to load the page without throwing an exception.
+Depending on the speed of your internet connection, you can use the --iw argument, increasing this value, the browser will wait to load the page without throwing an exception.
 Example:

 Run: `python main.py --iw=20`